citruspi/citruspi.io/_drafts/2014-02-06-jekyll-deployments-with-fabric.md

 type: "post"
 ---

-Yesterday, I put together a quick [fabric][0] script to deploy this site.
-I had grown tired of manually building it and SFTP'ing it over.
+I put together a quick [fabric][0] script to deploy this site yesterday, after growing tired of manually building it and SFTP'ing it over.

 An alternative method which I've used in the past would be to setup a Git repo on the server and have a post-recieve hook which builds the site and copies it over, allowing me to deploy via Git push.
 However, I didn't want to install Ruby on the server if it would only be used for building Jekyll sites.